-Bedsores, often referred to as pressure ulcers, are injuries or wounds involving damage to the skin and underlying soft tissue due to prolonged pressure applied to the skin.
+Bedsores, often referred to as pressure sores or ulcers, are injuries or wounds involving damage to the skin and underlying soft tissue due to prolonged pressure applied to the skin.
 These wounds, common among nursing home residents, can develop quickly and be difficult to treat.
-Nursing home residents deserve compassionate, thorough medical care to prevent severe injury.
+Nursing home residents deserve compassionate, thorough medical care to prevent such severe injuries.

 Meet Our Nursing Home Neglect Attorneys.